gesttaltt/gene-functional-abstraction/README.md

 high-level integrators from specialized, function-specific genes, offering a collaborative, open-source tool for exploring complex genetic interactions.

+Currently, the program primarily focuses on the genomics layer by leveraging gene ontology data.
+It visualizes and classifies genes based on their involvement in biological pathways and interactions—essentially providing insights into gene functionality and regulatory networks.
+In a multi-omics context, this represents the genomic aspect, with potential future integration of transcriptomic, proteomic, or metabolomic data to offer a more comprehensive systems biology view.

 Project Stages:
 ---------------
 Stage 1: Gene Classification & Data Integration